Traffic Safety Corporation

 Working with Sterner Stuff, the Flight Light team was able to cut development time when updating or adding features to two of the three sites in their suite of properties.

-Additionally, we were able to move the content editing experience out of code and into the WordPress editor.
+Additionally, we were able to move the content editing experience out of code and into the WordPress editor, empowering non-technical staff to update the website.

-And most importantly, we were able to make huge strides in improving site speed and Core Web Vitals across all three sites, ensuring there’d be no love lost between Google and these websites.
+And most importantly, we were able to make huge improvements to site speed and Core Web Vitals across all three sites, which Google loves to see.

 Key Wins